ESP32 SHT35 Temperature and Humidity Sensor

 About SHT35 Temperature and Humidity Sensor

-The SHT35, developed by Sensirion, is the high-end model in the SHT3x series of digital temperature and humidity sensors.
-It offers superior accuracy and reliability, making it ideal for demanding applications such as industrial monitoring, HVAC systems, and environmental data logging.
-For more cost-effective solutions, consider the [SHT30](/blog/sht30/) or [SHT31](/sensors/sht31/) sensors, which provide good performance at lower price points.
+The SHT35, developed by Sensirion, is the premium model in the SHT3x series, offering superior accuracy and reliability.
+It is designed for demanding applications such as industrial monitoring, HVAC systems, and environmental data logging.

 The SHT35 pinout is as follows: